12 Dalston Lane,

 In 1920 Biocolor Picture Theatres purchased the building and architect F. Edward Jones, assisted by Robert Cromie, re-designed the building as a cinema.
 It opened on 6th December 1920 with Sessue Hayakawa in “The Illustrious Prince”.
 Seating was provided for 2,157 in stalls and balcony levels.
 Unusually stage facilities were not retained and the projection box was located in the rear stalls, a cafe was an added amenity.
 The main entrance on Dalston Lane was part of the original Dalston Circus building while the auditorium walls were retained from Wylson & Long’s 1897 building and and raised higher.

-In 1927 Biocolor Picture Theatres Ltd were taken over by Gaumont British Theatres and they operated it successfully for many years.
-In 1951 it was re-named Gaumont Theatre and operated under this name until it closed on 19th November 1960 with Donald Sinden in “The Seige of Sydney Street” and Michael Wilding in “Hello London”.
+In 1927 Biocolor Picture Theatres Ltd. were taken over by Gaumont British Theatres in November 1926 and they operated it successfully for many years as the Dalston Picture House.
+In 1951 it was re-named Gaumont Theatre and operated under this name until it was closed by the Rank Organisation on 19th November 1960 with Donald Sinden in “The Siege of Sydney Street” and Michael Wilding in “Hello London”.

 It became a warehouse storage space for Tesco supermarkets, then was a car auction sales room for many years.
 The front foyer section was bricked off and operated as a nightclub called the ‘Four Aces Night Club’.
 Dereliction had set in within the main auditorium and plaster had dropped off the ceiling revealing just the roof girders.
 This area was used as a nightclub called Roseberry’s from 1994 until closing around 1998.

 Despite objections from the Theatres Trust, the Georgian Group and the Cinema Theatre Association and the best efforts of local campaigners who squatted within the building, the Gaumont was demolished in February 2007.
-Housing has been built on the site.
+Housing has been built on the site in a new building which also contains a library and Hackney Archives, which is almost adjacent to the new Dalston Junction Overground Railway Station.